Emotional intelligence skills are crucial to success in any field.

 - Examine the areas of your life in which you’d like to improve using emotional intelligence skills, but are unsure how to go about doing it.
 Try observing friends or family members who excel in these areas with people they’re close to, then talk with them about what he/she does differently when interacting with others that make him/her so effective in many different social settings.

-7 Examples of How to Use Emotional Intelligence Skills at Workplace
+7 Examples of How to Use Emotional Intelligence Skills at the Workplace

 Using emotional intelligence skills at the workplace involves putting knowledge into action.
 Here are 7 examples of how emotional intelligence skills can be used at work: